Dan Proft: Politics and policy

 Proft is a co-founder of the Illinois Opportunity Project, a 501(c)(4) organization that promotes free-market public policy solutions.

-According to a 2008 Chicago Tribune article criticizing Proft, after helping Cicero's town president win a close election, Proft received no-bid contracts worth $578,000 a year to serve as the spokesman for the town and two local school districts.
+After helping Cicero, Illinois' town president win a close election, Proft received no-bid contracts worth $578,000 a year to serve as the spokesman for the town and two local school districts.
 The town also agreed to pay the company another $308,000 a year to promote the new Municipal Complex.
 Cicero spent nearly double what even much larger suburban communities spend on public relations.

 Proft served as the Chairman and Treasurer for Illinois Liberty Principles PAC, a Super PAC organized "to make independent expenditures in support of liberty oriented policies and candidates."
 The PAC received criticism after it sent political mailings in newspaper form to voters ahead of the 2016 primary elections, publishing eight separate periodic mailings.
 Illinois's State Board of Elections rejected claims against Liberty PAC for alleged violations of campaign finance law, but its funding of Metric Media's pseudo news site articles was required to be disclosed.

 Proft is also on the board of Truth in Accounting, a nonprofit dedicated to accurate public sector accounting and budgeting.

 Prior to his campaign for Governor, Proft was a Republican consultant working on numerous political campaigns and served in various leadership capacities in state and municipal government.

 Proft has faced criticism for emails he sent to Tea Party groups in Illinois.

 On July 11, 2016, the Chicago Tribune published an op-ed written by Proft concerning the 2016 shooting of Dallas police officers.
 In the article, he criticized the media's coverage of both the Dallas shootings and the shootings of black men by police officers.
 He wrote that "There is plenty of intellectual room between 'cops can do no wrong' and 'cops are all racists waging war against minorities.'
 The reasoned room in between is occupied by most of the Americans who are not on television, radio or Twitter."